EmuDeck/emudeck.github.io/docs/emulators/steamos/xemu.md

 #### In-Game

 Download and set up XboxEepromEditor.
-For instructions, see[How to Set Up XboxEepromEditor](../../community-creations/steamos/tools-and-guides.md#how-to-set-up-xboxeepromeditor).
+For instructions, see [How to Set Up XboxEepromEditor](../../community-creations/steamos/tools-and-guides.md#how-to-set-up-xboxeepromeditor).

 1. Open XboxEepromEditor
 2. In the top left, click `File`, `Open`